sejori/nestjs-graphql-sample/README.md

 })
 ```

 This is debatable because it does add dependency bloat to the project.
-However, this could be circumvented by adding Apollo deps to `devDependencies` only in `package.json`.
+However, this could be circumvented by adding Apollo deps to `devDependencies` in `package.json`.

 ## Bonus tasks and beyond